Updated June 20, 2026

 Describe your story in text.
 AI breaks it into scenes, draws each panel, adds dialogue, and assembles all the pages.

-MidJourney — Time to Finished Comic
+Midjourney — Time to Finished Comic

 Making a 10-page comic with MidJourney: 4 to 8 hours of prompting, editing, and assembling in separate tools.